-- 1. Apply to Barton Community College for admission. - 2.
-Complete MLT Pre-advisement form for Barton's MLT Program. - 3.
-Have all official high school and college transcripts on file with the Barton registrars' office. - 4.
-Complete a background check (Castle Branch MyCB account) as directed by MLT program OR the semester before you start MLT courses.
-All forms are located in the MyCB account. - 5.
-Complete the Physical form using the essential function form and submit via MyCB account. - 6.
-Complete the Immunization form and submit via MyCB. - 7.
-Complete the Health form and submit via MyCB. - 8.
-Complete the signature sheet AND the form for the classroom behavior from (MLT Student Handbook link) (form at end of Hand Book) and submit via MyCB account.
-Forms are also located in MyCB.

-- 9. A student NOT using the Great Bend campus cooperative lab could be employed in the facility that is supporting their education. - 10.
-A student NOT using the Great Bend campus cooperative lab needs to have a Notice of Understanding from their prospective Cooperating Laboratory submitted before taking cooperative lab MLT courses. - 11.
-Current CPR certification is required of the MLT student while they are in the program.
+- Apply to Barton Community College for admission. - Have all official high school and college transcripts on file with the Barton registrars' office.
+Transcripts - Complete a background check (Castle Branch MyCB account) as directed by MLT program OR the semester before you start MLT courses.
+All forms are located in the MyCB account. - Complete the Physical form using the essential function form and submit via MyCB account. - Complete the Immunization form and submit via MyCB. - Complete the signature sheet AND the form for the classroom behavior from (MLT Student Handbook link) (form at end of Hand Book) and submit via MyCB account.
+Forms are also located in MyCB. - A student NOT using the Great Bend campus cooperative lab could be employed in the facility that is supporting their education. - A student NOT using the Great Bend campus cooperative lab needs to have a Notice of Understanding from their prospective Cooperating Laboratory submitted before taking cooperative lab MLT courses. - Current CPR certification is required of the MLT student while they are in the program.
 Barton's Great Bend, KS campus offers CPR for MLT students in Feb.
-Submit PROOF via MyCB account. - 12.
-You are required to keep health insurance on yourself while you are in the MLT Program\.
-Proof of insurance needs to be uploaded to your MyCB account when instructed to open your Castle Branch MyCB account.
-Continuation of current insurance will be confirmed periodically. - 13.
-Your financial aid, if applicable, needs to be in place so you are not removed from your class due to non-payment.
+Submit PROOF via MyCB account. - You are required to keep health insurance on yourself while you are in the MLT Program\.
+Proof of insurance needs to be uploaded to your Castle Branch MyCB account.
+Continuation of current insurance will be confirmed periodically. - Your financial aid, if applicable, needs to be in place so you are not removed from your class due to non-payment. - International student policy See Appendix A